-The 1931 Census was taken on 26th/27th April 1931.
-The Census covered England, Wales and Scotland (Northern Ireland had a census in April 1926 so was not included).
+The 1931 Census covered England, Wales and Scotland.
+The Northern Ireland had a census in April 1926 so was not included.

 The National Archives has archived a letter from W A Derrick of the General Register Office dated 22 December 1942 to F T Stobart of the Central National Registration Office which gives information about the fire.
 It can be found at this link: webarchive.nationalarchives.gov.uk.